How it all began:

 First Serious Plans

-Better Cook?
+Better cook?

 Elizabeth.
 An aspiring HWIT (house wife in training).
 Thankfully, Archer loves doing dishes.